PROFILE

 U.S.-ANGOLAN RELATIONS

-The U.S. Mission in Angola consists of four
+The U.S. Mission in Angola includes four

-agencies--the Department of State, the
+agencies--the Department of State, the U.S.

-U.S. Agency for International Development (USAID),
+Agency for International Development (USAID),

 the Department of Defense, and the Department of